vasireddysrimanth/NewsApplication/README.md

 📌 **Key Highlights**
 ✨ **Jetpack Compose:** The entire UI is built using Jetpack Compose for a modern, declarative experience.

+📚 **Module Libraries** – The app is structured into feature-based modules like data, domain, and presentation, enabling better code organization and reusability.

 🌿 **Clean Architecture:** The project follows a clean architecture structure with proper separation between UI, Domain, and Data layers.

 🏗️ **MVVM + Modular Architecture:** Implements Model-View-ViewModel pattern with modularization for scalability and maintainability.

+📦 **Centralized Dependency Management:** All dependencies are managed in a single Gradle file for easy updates and consistency.

 🌪️ **Coroutines & Kotlin Flow:** Handles asynchronous data streams using Kotlin Coroutines and Flow.